mmerickel/michael.merickel.org/2011/6/21/tictactoe-and-long-polling-with-pyramid.rst

 As an experiment, I wanted a small application that could demonstrate long polling in action.
-Chat servers are boring and overused, so a friend came up with the idea of implementing TicTacToe, enabling various mobile devices to connect and play against eachother.
+Chat servers are boring and overused, so a friend came up with the idea of implementing TicTacToe, enabling various mobile devices to connect and play against each other.
 The API is pretty straightforward, allowing players to connect, be assigned to a game, and make moves.
 These are all basic functions that can be easily implemented using Pyramid's URL
 Dispatch: